SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 Styling
 ^^^^^^^

-The TableSheet has two style attributes which can be modified:
+The TableSheet has two style attributes:
     * ``tile_style`` - Name of the style to be used for the title, defaults to *"Title"*
     * ``description_style`` - Name of the style to be used for the description, defaults to *"Description"*